esmerek/terrific-zebra-dadb5/content/pages/blog/art-of-modern-work.md

 ---
 ### Why Modern Work

 Technology, society and organizations have changed increasingly fast over the past few years - and so has the way we work.
-We need to respond today to these changes in a future-proof way!
+We need to respond to these changes in a future-proof way today.

+Rapid Enablement